 WAP is managed by a group of Directors, representatives of the community as a whole.
 The Community Office and Wivey Link are managed and supported by three staff and a team of local volunteer drivers.
 The Community Office also receives further back-up from a team of volunteer reception/administration staff as the need arises.

 The Community Office Team

-Deb lives in Fitzhead with much experience of the local area.
-Her return to the Community Office is greatly welcomed by the WAP Board of Trustees.
+Caroline lives in Huish Champflower with much experience of the local area.
+Her appointment to the Community Office is greatly welcomed by the WAP Board of Trustees.

 Andrew recently retired as Relationship Director, Corporate Banking South West for Lloyds Bank Plc.
 He has lived in Huish Champflower for over 24 years.
 Currently serving as a trustee for Hospiscare Exeter and a non executive at Devon and Cornwall Housing Ltd, he was previously a governor of Kingsmead School.

 His main hobby is sailing where he is a trustee and treasurer at Wimbleball Sailing Club.
 Other interests include cycling, walking, bridge and travel.

 Terry qualified as a barrister and spent the early years of his career in the courts.
 He also has extensive experience in commercial management in the insurance, shipping, oil and gas and defence sectors.
 He retired with his wife to Milverton 4 years ago, where they have both been heavily involved in village activities.
 Terry has been a driver for Wivey Link for just over a year and is looking forward to working with, and helping to develop, the Wiveliscombe Area Partnership.